Aliromia21/Aliromia21/README.md

 ---

 ## 🛠️ Future Work
-I am continuously improving these projects, adding new features, and experimenting with new technologies.
+I am continuously improving these projects, adding new features, and experimenting with new technologies such as React.js , NodeJs and Typescript .
 Stay tuned for updates! 🚀
 ---